Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 To normalize, instead of using a general dimension, we can transform the image into a scale that ranges from -1 to 1.
 Now, the $x$ is driven by $T$ transformation.
 Use the eight-point algorithm to compute $F$.
 In order to return to the original point, we need to enforce the rank 2 constraint.
 We want to take the SVD of $F$ and discard the smallest singular value, and then transform the fundamental matrix back to the original units.
 If $T$ and $T'$ are the normalizing transformations in the two images, then the fundamental matrix in original coordinates is $T'^T F T$.
 This is done to obtain the coordinates in the original space.

-If we know the calibration matrices of the two camers, we can estimate the essential matrix: E = K^T F K THe essential matrix gives us the relative rotation and translation bwtween the cameras, or thei extrinsinc parameters.
-Fundamental matrix lets us compute relationship up to scale for cameras with unknown instrinsic calibraions.
+If we know the calibration matrices of the two cameras, we can estimate the essential matrix: $E = K'^T F K$.
+The essential matrix gives us the relative rotation and translation between the cameras, or their extrinsic parameters.
+The fundamental matrix lets us compute relationships up to scale for cameras with unknown intrinsic calibrations.
 Estimating the fundamental matrix is a kind of "weak calibration".

-**Normalized eight point algorithm**:
+**Normalized eight-point algorithm**:
-1. normalize points
+1. Normalize points
-2. constrauct the Mx9 matrix A (M= 8 atleats)
+2. Construct the $M \times 9$ matrix $A$ ($M \geq 8$)
-3. Find the svd of A
+3. Find the SVD of $A$
-4. entries of F are the elements of column of V corrsponding to the least singular valur
+4. Entries of $F$ are the elements of the column of $V$ corresponding to the least singular value
-5. enforce rank2 contraint on F
+5. Enforce rank-2 constraint on $F$
-6. unnomalize F
+6. Unnormalize $F$

 ...

-the geometry of three views is described by a 3x3x3 tensor called the trifocal tensor the geometry of four views is described by a 3x3x3x3 tensor called the quarifocal tensor ...
+The geometry of three views is described by a $3 \times 3 \times 3$ tensor called the trifocal tensor.
+The geometry of four views is described by a $3 \times 3 \times 3 \times 3$ tensor called the quadrifocal tensor.

+...

 ## Triangulation

-I need to find  the camera center c apply the pseudo inverse of P on x, then connvet the two points (c and x), and find P+x -> Back projection
+To find the camera center $c$, apply the pseudoinverse of $P$ on $x$.
+Then connect the two points ($c$ and $x$), and find $P + x$ for back projection.

-How do we find the exact point on the ray? is not possible
+How do we find the exact point on the ray?
+It is not possible.

-WE go to the correspondence, I can P' from the with fundamental matrix.
+We go to the correspondence.
+I can find $P'$ from the fundamental matrix.

-Since x and px lies in the same line the cross product is the same.
+Since $x$ and $Px$ lie on the same line, the cross product is the same.